YaleSpinup/efs-api/README.md

 ### Create a FileSystem

 Creating a filesystem generates an EFS filesystem, and mount targets in all of the configured subnets with the passed security groups.
 If no security groups are passed, the default will be used.
+If OneZone is set to true, the filesystem will be set to use the "EFS OneZone" storage class and a subnet/az will be chosen at random.

 Create requests are asynchronous and returns a task ID in the header `X-Flywheel-Task`.
 This header can be used to get the task information and logs from the flywheel HTTP endpoint.